shopware/shopware/src/Docs/Resources/current/2-internals/4-plugins/100-plugin-themes.md

 ## Theme Configuration

-One of the benefits of creating a theme is that you can overwrite the theme configuration of the default theme or add your own configuration.
+One of the benefits of creating a theme is that you can overwrite the theme configuration of the default theme or add your own configurations.

 Example `theme.json`
 ```json